-Whenever Management deems it necessary to perform non-emergency work on an overtime basis, employees required to work will be given at least 48 hours notice
+Whenever Management deems it necessary to perform non-emergency work on an overtime basis, employees required to work will be given at least t 48 hours notice.

-Section III - Rate and Methods of Compensation - FLSA Non-Exempt Employees
+Section III - FLSA Non-Exempt Employees

-A. Rate and Method of Compensation
+A. Rate and Method of Overtime Compensation

-Effective the first full pay period following City Council adoption, compensation for overtime shall be paid for all hours worked in excess of 40 hours in a workweek including all absences with pay authorized by law.
-Employees who are employed in a class or paygrade, if the class has multiple paygrades, with a top step regular biweekly rate, without bonuses, at or below the top step regular biweekly rate for the class of Supervising Transportation Planner I, shall be compensated in time off at the rate of one and one-half $(1\frac{1}{2})$ hours for each hour of overtime worked; or in cash at one and one-half $(1\frac{1}{2})$ times the employee's regular rate of pay.
-The method of overtime compensation shall be at the discretion of Management.
+Effective the first full pay period following City Council adoption, compensation for overtime shall be for all hours worked in excess of 40 hours in a workweek including all absences with pay authorized by law.
+Compensation for overtime worked by employees in this unit who are employed in a class or pay grade, if the class has multiple pay grades, with a top step regular biweekly rate, without bonuses, at or below the top step regular biweekly rate for the class of Rehabilitation Project Coordinator II in Council-controlled departments, shall, be in time off at the rate of one and one-half $(1\frac{1}{2})$ hours for each hour of overtime worked; or in cash at one and one-half $(1\frac{1}{2})$ times the employee's regular rate of pay The method of overtime compensation shall be at the discretion of Management.